Decision discipline for brands that refuse to guess purchase timing

 I’m not a fit if:

-• you want a spreadsheet to copy and run without accountability
+- you want a spreadsheet you run alone

 Packages and pricing